nittin-cz/xperience-by-kentico-aira-unified/docs/Contributing-Setup.md

 ## Development Workflow

+1. **Branch Creation**
-1. Create a new branch with one of the following prefixes
+   - Create a new branch with one of the following prefixes:
      - `feat/` - for new functionality
      - `refactor/` - for restructuring of existing features
      - `fix/` - for bugfixes
+     - `docs/` - for documentation changes
+     - `test/` - for test-related changes

+2. **Code Formatting**
-1. Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution
+   - Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution
+   - Use `dotnet: format` VS Code task
+   - Ensure consistent code style across the project

    > use `dotnet: format` VS Code task.